Helen Lucas (philanthropist)

 Helen Lucas born Helen Goldsmid (10 August 1835 – 3 January 1918) was a British philanthropist and social worker.

 Life

 Lucas was born in 1835.
 Her parents were Caroline (born Samuel) and Frederick Goldsmid and she was the first of their nine children.
 Her Jewish family taught her Hebrew when she was a child.
-She married Lionel Lucas is 1855 and by 1862 she was a widow with two children and an inheritance.
+She married Lionel Lucas in 1855 and by 1862 she was a widow with two children and an inheritance.